Multiparty Government and Economic Policy-Making

 ASJC Scopus subject areas

-Social Sciences(all), Political Science and International Relations, Economics and Econometrics, Sociology and Political Science
+General Social Sciences, Political Science and International Relations, Economics and Econometrics, Sociology and Political Science

 Portal url